jessepav/lacygoill-wiki-backup/vim/debug.md

 Start Vim with `-V15/tmp/log`.
 Then read the log.

+# How to write a shell command starting Vim with a minimal vimrc, whose contents is not written in a file?

+    $ vim -Nu <(cat <<'EOF'
+    cmd1
+    cmd2
+    ...
+    EOF
+    )

+This allows  you to avoid  writing the vimrc  in a file,  which you would  do by running 2 commands:

+    $ cat <<'EOF' >/tmp/vimrc
+    cmd1
+    cmd2
+    ...
+    EOF

+    $ vim -Nu /tmp/vimrc

 ##
 # Startup
 ## What are the locations from which Vim sources files when I start it with `$ vim -Nu NORC`?